 - The site is not using any caching plugin.
 Kinsta caches everything at the server level which greatly simplifies things!

-And here is a list of the plugins being used on the WordPress site.
-As you can see many of the plugins are actually free.
+Here is a list of the plugins that impact performance being used on the WordPress ecommerce site.

 - The premium Imagify plugin is used to compress images.

 - The free Safe SVG plugin is used to upload SVG images to the WordPress site.

 - The premium GeneratePress WordPress theme was used to build the EDD site.